- Elephant 7 soars with Yellow Bird Vineyard Grenache at Walla Walla Valley Wine Competition

 Those northeast of Mount St. Helens would feel the fallout of the eruption, a plume of ash that rose 80,000 feet and dropped a trail of silica particles across 11 states and two provinces.
 Mudslides wreaked havoc on the Columbia River 50 miles to the southwest.

-In Spokane, 285 miles northwest of Mount St. Helens, streetlights came on in the afternoon.
+In Spokane, 285 miles northeast of Mount St. Helens, streetlights came on in the afternoon.
 Golfers, covered in ash, walked into clubhouses asking for “rain checks” on their green fees.

 Interstate 90 was closed for a week, and more than 1,000 commercial flights were scrubbed because some eastern Washington airports needed two weeks to reopen.
 It took Yakima 10 weeks to clear ash from its roads and parking lots.